mimodevs/C12-mimoville/README.md

-# Traveling Devs
+# Mimoville
-Team project: Air BnB, attractions site using api.
+Team project: building a web app with a place we call "Mimoville".